catherineisonline/pizza-time-with-react/README.md

 - [ ] Buttons to menu/checkout page
 - [ ] Choice between order and takeaway

-#### Cart Overlay

-- [ ] Toggle cart overlay by clicking on the cart icon Cart overlay should include:
-- [ ] Added item
-- [ ] Amount of unique items (if the same item is added several, it shouldn't repeat)
-- [ ] Disable ability to change item attributes
-- [ ] Ability to add/remove items
-- [ ] Ability to remove all items
-- [ ] Total amount of items
-- [ ] Total price
-- [ ] Buttons to cart/checkout page
-- [ ] Disable cart overlay on mobile version and direct the visitor straight to the cart page

 #### Blog

 1. [x] Grid of blog posts
 2. [x] Each post contains
 - [x] Name
 - [x] Picture
 - [x] Description